Tegan French

 Tegan French (born 21 May 1983) is a former Australian rugby union player.

+Rugby career

-She was named in Australia's squad for a two-test series against New Zealand at the 2007 Laurie O'Reilly Cup.
+French was named in Australia's squad for a two-test series against New Zealand at the 2007 Laurie O'Reilly Cup.
 In her only test appearance for the Wallaroos, she intercepted a pass and scored a try to help her side lead 7–3 in the 25th minute of the first half.